ABenat1988/Classic-Tower-Defense/README.md

 * attack _(needs to be given as parameter)_
     * indicate the number of damage the ennemy will make if it arrives at the end of the path
 * revenu _(needs to be given as parameter)_
-    * the amount the player will earn when the ennemy is destroyed
+    * the amount of money the player will earn when the ennemy is destroyed
 * width _(needs to be given as parameter)_
     * size of the ennemy (used for DOM)
 * positionX _(needs to be given as parameter)_